 “… it continues to be of serious concern that the UK government intends to embark on the path of unilateral action … effectively dis-applying an international agreement is simply not acceptable”.

 Šefčovič, who is also the EU’s chief Brexit negotiator, drew attention to the fact that the EU have already proposed “wide-ranging and impactful solutions” following intensive discussions with the people of Northern Ireland.
-The UK government, on the other hand, seems only to be talking to the DUP, who are refusing to join the new N.I. executive unless the Protocol is scrapped.
+The UK government, on the other hand, seems only to be talking to the DUP, who are refusing to join the new Northern Ireland executive unless the protocol is scrapped.

 The new ‘no-deal’ Brexit?

-It is no longer a secret – except to the deluded Brexiters – that Brexit is going badly.
-Nor is it a secret that the Prime Minister’s popularity has hit rock bottom.
+It is no longer a secret that Brexit is going badly.
+Nor is it a secret that the prime minister’s popularity has hit rock bottom.
 What better time to ramp up the rhetoric, make false accusations or cause further division, in an attempt to appeal to their right-wing voter base?

-Threatening to scrap the Protocol is the new ‘no-deal’ Brexit.
+Threatening to scrap the protocol is the new ‘no-deal’ Brexit.
 For many of the more extreme Brexiters, no deal was always the aim.
 Having failed to attain their goal the first time around, perhaps they see another opportunity to grasp that nettle.
-After all, the Brexiters do seem to see Brexit opportunities everywhere, despite their invisibility to the rest of us.
+After all, they do seem to see Brexit opportunities everywhere, despite their invisibility to the rest of us.